pglass/nosemultiprocess-test/README.md

 --------

 This is a little repository demonstrating a few little problems with how `nose` runs tests in multiple processes.
+Then it goes over how to make nose run way better.

 The `tests/` module contains two modules: